mguyette/Aquarius_AppendOverwritePrep/index.md

     ##   ..$ End  : Factor w/ 1 level "2017-08-10T12:01:00Z": 1

 ## Convert to a JSON object

+Finally, we convert the nested data frame into a JSON object.

 ``` r
 json_for_export <- jsonlite::toJSON(df_json, pretty = T)